 Hydration pack

 Ahh, the modern way of drinking on the move is of course the hydration pack.
-Although water containers carried on the back are an age-old invention, at some point someone decided to add a tube to it so the water could be drank directly from the reservoir.
+Although water containers carried on the back are an age-old invention, at some point someone decided to add a tube to it so the water could be quaffed directly from the reservoir.